Haifa3D/haifa3d-students-projects/README.md

 # haifa3d-students-projects
-managing all collaboration with students from various institutes, particularly from the Technion
+Managing all students collaborations from various institutes, particularly from the Technion